joonas-erho/dungeon-adventure/README.md

 Dungeon Adventure is a game prototype for the Game Design Challenge course at the University of Jyväskylä.
 The course brochure (mostly in Finnish) can be found [here](https://sisu.jyu.fi/student/courseunit/otm-4c3ee968-c6ab-4cd0-b70a-874767e2e43c/brochure).
 This game was created as a team with Melinda Suvivirta.

 This game is a prototype for the third cycle of the course.
 The special requirement for this cycle was to create a game that could be used to market IT to students aged 12-18.
-Our plan was to create a game where the player has to do simliar thinking as when programming, since there is a limited amount of commands available that need to be sequenced correctly for the player to complete a level.
+Our plan was to create a game where the player has to do similar thinking as when programming, since there is a limited amount of commands available that need to be sequenced correctly for the player to complete a level.

 Dungeon Adventure still has a lot of untapped potential.
 For example, the command system doesn't currently allow for adding new commands in-between existing ones, which can create frustrating situations.
 The game could also be developed further with new levels and game mechanics.
 Nevertheless, it already has a nice and polished look and feel and is at least almost bug-free.